STEM Learning Series

 6 p.m.
 (EDT)

-Tracking Shark-Like Rays in TaiwanWei-Chuan Chiang, Researcher with the Eastern Marine Biology Research Center, Fisheries Research Institute of Taiwan, and Kevin Weng, Associate Professor of Fisheries Science at the Virginia Institute of Marine Science
+Tracking Shark-Like Rays in TaiwanWei-Chuan Chiang, researcher with the Eastern Marine Biology Research Center, Fisheries Research Institute of Taiwan, and Kevin Weng, associate professor of Fisheries Science at the Virginia Institute of Marine Science

 December 18